CEDA Frequently Asked Questions

 When should I join the CEDA program?

-To maximize the benefits of the CEDA program, we recommend participating during the early design phases of your project, before final decisions are made regarding building systems.
-This ensures that energy-saving measures and decarbonization strategies can be integrated effectively into your design.
+To maximize program benefits, we recommend participating during the early design phase, before key building system decisions are finalized.
+This allows energy-saving measures and decarbonization strategies to be integrated most effectively.

 How do I get started in the CEDA program?